 Features and Usability

 The three offer hourly billing and none of them provides DDOS protection.
 As far as backups are concerned, Vultr seems like the only one containing this essential feature for now.
 All the VPS platforms have built-in control panels.
-The Vultr control panel, however, tops the charts with its simplified design which allows you to track essential metrics such as CPU usage, disk operations and network on a one-stop-page.
-The Digital Ocean console comes in second place thanks to its ease-of-use and a wide variety of data ranging from bandwidth, CPU performance, and disk capacity.
-The Linode control panel, however, looks a little crowded although it still provides a plentiful supply of easy-to-digest data as well.
+The Vultr control panel, however, tops the charts with its simplified design which allows you to track essential metrics such as CPU usage, disk operations, and network on a one-stop page.
+The Digital Ocean console comes in second place thanks to its ease of use and a wide variety of data ranging from bandwidth, CPU performance, and disk capacity.
+However, the Linode control panel looks a little crowded although it still provides a plentiful supply of easy-to-digest data as well.

 None of the three offers DDOS protection.
 From a technical standpoint, lack of DDOS support leaves one vulnerable to abuse by malicious individuals who may impose an overwhelming surge of traffic thereby keeping the connection fully saturated.
 This would mean that some of the legitimate traffic trying to make its way onto your website might be inconvenienced.

 All three VPS platforms use KVM virtualization.
 This virtualization solution is quite flexible because it offers built-in structures for virtualization in addition to process-specific modules.
 That means you can run different virtual machines concurrently as each computer has private hardware including a network card, disk, and graphics adapter.
 Indeed, KVM is less expensive to run as compared to other solutions available on the market.
 Examining the three options, though, Vultr comes out tops as it offers a vast raft of options ranging from custom to roll your ISOs.